saieedgeorge0/covid-hotline-bling/README.md

 http://covid-hotline-bling.herokuapp.com/zipcode/44106
 ```

-It will return an array with all data associated with FIPS codes:
+It will return an array of all JSON objects with all data associated with FIPS codes:

 ```json
 [